UniversalDependencies/docs/_jv/index.md

 * In general, words are delimited by whitespace characters.
 Special treatments are given to multiword tokens and punctuations.

 * Special treatments of multiword tokens:
-  * Multiword tokens that contain clitics of _-ku_ "me/my", _-mu_ "you/your", _-né/é_ "he/him/she/her/it" are split into two tokens.
+  * Multiword tokens that contain clitics of _-ku_ "me/my", _-mu_ "you/your", _-né/-é/-ipun_ "he/him/she/her/it" are split into two tokens.

 * Special treatments for punctuations.
 All punctuation symbols are separated from the words, except in two cases:
   * Hyphen in reduplicated words.
-Javanese has many reduplicated words as nouns (both singular and plural), verbs, adjectives, adverbs, and so on.
+Javanese has many reduplicated words as nouns, verbs, and so on.
 These reduplicated words are not split and remain one token.
 The examples of reduplicated words are:
-    * Singular noun: ...
     * Plural noun: _bangsa-bangsa_ "nations"
     * Verb: _mlaku-laku_ "traveling"
-    * Adjective: ...
-    * Adverb: ...
   * For abbreviations.
 All abbreviations such as Mr., M.Sc.
 Tn., are not split and remain one token.